 Zucchini Pasta with Lemon Garlic Shrimp

-This zucchini pasta with lemon garlic shrimp is a delicious, gluten-free (and of course low-carb) version of shrimp scampi and linguini.
-Traditional pasta is replaced with zucchini noodles or zucchini pasta for a lighter, healthier, more veggie-packed and nutritious meal.
+Zucchini pasta with lemon garlic shrimp is a delicious, gluten-free (and of course low-carb) version of shrimp scampi and linguini.
+Traditional pasta is replaced with zucchini noodles (also called zucchini pasta) for a lighter, healthier, more veggie-packed and nutritious meal.

 I’m very fortunate to have relatives that live in Alaska.
 That means fresh, wild-caught seafood sometimes makes it’s way from Alaska all the way down to me in Southern California.
 And when that happens, oh, it’s glorious and lovely.